pyta-uoft/website/index.md

 ### Assert on tuple (W0199) {#W0199}

-This error occurs when an "assert" statement is called with a tuple as the first argument. `assert` acting on a tuple passes if and only if the tuple is non-empty.
+This error occurs when an `assert` statement is called with a tuple as the first argument. `assert` acting on a tuple passes if and only if the tuple is non-empty.
 This is likely *not* what the programmer had intended.

 ~~~~ {include="W0199_assert_on_tuple"}
 ~~~~

-If you would like to assert multiple conditions, you should join those conditions using the `and` operator, or use individual assert statements for each condition.
+If you would like to assert multiple conditions, you should join those conditions using the `and` operator, or use individual `assert` statements for each condition.

 ```python
 def check(condition1, condition2, condition3):